maryam-ebrahim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 task 5: creates an empty file called hello

 task 6: adds execute permission to the owner of the file hello

+task 7: adds execute permission to the owner and the group owner, and read permission to other users, to the file hello